develprr/metamatic-blog/references.md

 Metamatic has carried out many great projects with fantastic partners and customers.

 ### Talented Solutions
-Working together with Talented Network, Metamatic made the world perhaps a little bit better place by helping the leading Finnish health care service provider update their public web portal.
+Working together with Talented Network, Metamatic made the world perhaps a little bit better place by helping a major Finnish health care service provider update their public web portal.

 ### NSD Consulting